ProsD03/NeoHanega/README.md

 ## Features
 - Simple user interface to configure the tool.
+- Automatic Genshin Impact installation folder detection.
 - One-click startup of GIMI and Genshin Impact.
 - Small download size and no installation required.
 - Removal of "Run as Admin" prompts from GIMI and Genshin Impact.
 - *Cool name and icon.*

 ### Planned Features
+- **Support of FPSUnlocker:** Support FPSUnlocker, another modding tool for Genshin Impact.
 - **Profile Managing**: Create different launch profiles, with different settings and mods.
-- **Automatic path detection**: Automatically detect where Genshin Impact is installed.
 - *More to come in the future.*

 ## Credits